-Delivery Methods and Format – CBD Pills vs Tinctures
+Delivery Methods and Format – CBDa + CBD Pills vs Tinctures

 Here, we take a closer look at the advantages and disadvantages of two of them: CBD pills vs tinctures.

 Taking CBD in pill form is very popular.
 After all, the process mimics taking your daily dose of vitamins.
 It’s easy to take the right dosage, as the package indicates the exact CBD strength in each pill.
 (Or CBDa + CBD softgels each contain a dose of 50mg per pill.)
 The active ingredient is usually encapsulated in pill form.
 And the digestible casings dissolve when they come into contact with your stomach acid.
-Some capsules contain oil while others contain powdered CBD extract.
-Capsules come in 3 types: full-spectrum, broad-spectrum, and THC-free isolate.

-Advantages of CBD in Pill or Capsule Form
+Advantages of CBDa + CBD in Pill or Capsule Form

 • Easy to take and manage the dosage

-• Extracts undergoes minimal processing, preserving active cannabinoids and terpenes
+• Extracts undergo minimal processing, preserving active cannabinoids and terpenes

-• Ideal for beginners, as you can control the dosage, starting low dosage with 5 to 10 mg and gradually increasing from there
+• Ideal for beginners, as you can control the dosage, starting low and gradually increasing from there

 • When filling capsules with CBD oil, they contain higher CBD concentrations per capsule.

-Capsules have a more extended onset because the active ingredients have to travel to your stomach for absorption.
+Capsules have a more extended onset of effects because the active ingredients have to travel to your stomach for absorption.
 Then, you need to wait for the capsule casing to dissolve before your body can break down and release the active ingredients.
 This means you may wait anywhere from 20 to 30 minutes before experiencing any effects.
 However, once those effects kick in, they may last longer than with other delivery method options.